medicalid/medicalid.github.io/faq.md

     <div class="faq-entry">
       <h4 id="differences_free_premium">Q1: What are the differences between the free and the premium version?</h4>
       <p class="faq-answer">
-      The main purpose of the app is to help people and ultimately save lifes.
-Although the free version includes all basics to reach this goal, developing an maintaining such an app has a cost.
-The premium version help us to continue the development of the app but also gives you access to more features (e.g. creating multiple profiles, customising widgets, etc.).
+      The main purpose of the app is to help people and ultimately save lives.
+Although the <a href="https://play.google.com/store/apps/details?id=app.medicalid.free" title="Medical ID (free)">free version</a> includes all the basics to reach this goal, developing and maintaining such an app has a cost.
+The <a href="https://play.google.com/store/apps/details?id=app.medicalid" title="Medical ID (premium)">premium version</a> gives you access to more features (e.g. customizing widgets, backing up your medical information, creating multiple profiles, etc.) but also allows us to maintain and update the app regularly.
       <table class="table table-hover" style="background-color: white;">
         <thead>
           <tr>
             <th></th>
-            <th class="text-center">Free</th>
+            <th class="text-center"><a href="https://play.google.com/store/apps/details?id=app.medicalid.free" title="Medical ID (free)">Free</a></th>
-            <th class="text-center">Premium</th>
+            <th class="text-center"><a href="https://play.google.com/store/apps/details?id=app.medicalid" title="Medical ID (premium)">Premium</a></th>
           </tr>
         </thead>
         <tbody>